supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/06-Transform-Data-with-Spark.md

-# Transform data using Spark in Synapse Analytics
+# Lab 06: Transform data using Spark in Synapse Analytics

 Data *engineers* often use Spark notebooks as one of their preferred tools to perform *extract, transform, and load (ETL)* or *extract, load, and transform (ELT)* activities that transform data from one format or structure to another.